The Beatles colored drawing

 Ringo's tender 1973 hit "Photograph," co-written with George, explores how preserved moments maintain emotional connections across time and distance.
 For business leaders, this concept translates into understanding organizational memory as strategic resource rather than sentimental distraction.
 Companies that systematically capture and leverage institutional knowledge consistently outperform competitors who treat corporate history as irrelevant to future success.

 John's "Julia," his vulnerable tribute to his deceased mother on The White Album, demonstrates how continuing relationships with departed influences provide ongoing guidance during challenging situations.
-Business applications include maintaining connection with former mentors, preserving wisdom from departed colleagues, and drawing strategic insights from previous organizational phases rather than treating company history as obsolete information.
+Business applications include maintaining connection with former mentors, preserving wisdom from departed colleagues, and drawing strategic insights from previous organizational phases rather than treating company history as obsolete.

 The Beatles' 2023 final song "Now and Then" demonstrates this principle beautifully.
 Using AI technology to isolate John's voice from a 1970s demo, Paul reunited with his old friend for one last collaboration spanning nearly fifty years.
-The real magic wasn't the technology but the authentic connection persisting beyond physical presence, proving that meaningful relationships continue influencing our work long after direct collaboration ends.
+The real magic wasn't the technology but the authentic connection persisting beyond physical presence — proving that meaningful relationships continue influencing our work long after direct collaboration ends.

-September Reflection #3
+Reflection #3

 What institutional knowledge or foundational relationship in your organization risks being lost due to turnover or time passage?
 How could systematically preserving and sharing those insights strengthen current strategic decision-making?
 What practices could ensure valuable organizational memory becomes accessible resource rather than forgotten history?